GE eases ahead in race for Alstom power assets

 MOVE TO TRAINS

-Alstom's power assets account for around 70 percent of turnover, which was 20.3 billion euros (16.61 billion pounds) last year.
+Alstom's power assets account for around 70 percent of turnover, which was 20.3 billion euros ($28 billion) last year.

 Considered by many analysts too small to survive alone in the energy sector, Alstom said a GE deal would allow it to re-focus on transport including making TGV high-speed trains.